GoldenGuillaume/RiotGames/README.md

 ## Compatibility

-The project is built with .NET Standard version 2.0.3, it support compatibility with .NET Framework, .Net Core, Mono and Xamarin refer to [this link](https://docs.microsoft.com/fr-fr/dotnet/standard/net-standard) to get version compatibilities.
+The project is built with .NET Standard version 2.1, it support compatibility with .NET Core, Mono and Xamarin, refer to [this link](https://docs.microsoft.com/fr-fr/dotnet/standard/net-standard) to get version compatibilities.

 ## Usage